Facts about Robert Wadlow

 Robert Wadlow Biography

-Robert Pershing Wadlow was, for much of his brief lifespan, the world’s tallest man.
-He was 8 feet and 11 inches tall when he died at the young age of 22.
+Robert Pershing Wadlow was, for much of his brief life, the world’s tallest man.
+He was 8 feet and 11 inches tall when he died at age 22.

 Robert Wadlow was of normal height and weight at birth — eight pounds, six ounces, according to his hometown Alton Museum of History.
 But during his childhood, pituitary problems led to his outsized growth.
 By age eight he was six feet tall; by age 16 he stood nearly 7’10” and weighed over 370 pounds.
 He graduated from high school with his class in 1936, and in his early adulthood Wadlow toured as a goodwill ambassador for the International Shoe Company.
 But because of his great size he couldn’t feel his feet well; that led to a blister, which became infected and killed him at just 22.